jasonawant/documentation/source/docs/articles/sites/migrate/manual-site-import.md

 **Database** - a single .sql dump that contains the content and active state of the site's configurations.

-You'll need a .sql file containing the data from the site you want to import.
+You'll need an .sql file containing the data from the site you want to import.
 If you haven't done so already, make sure you remove any data from the cache tables.
 That will make your .sql file much smaller and your import that much quicker.

-1. From the Dev environment on the site Dashboard, click **Connection Info** and copy the Database connection string.
+1. From the Dev environment on the Site Dashboard, click **Connection Info** and copy the Database connection string.
 It will look similar to this:

  ```
  mysql -u pantheon -p{massive-random-pw} -h dbserver.dev.{site-id}.drush.in -P {site-port} pantheon
  ```
-2. From terminal, `cd` into the directory containing your `.sql` archive.
-Paste the connection string and ammend it with:
+2. From your terminal, `cd` into the directory containing your `.sql` archive.
+Paste the connection string and append it with:
 `< database.sql`
 Your command will now look like: